 If accessControlPolicyIDs attribute of the original resource is not present, accessControlPolicyIDs attribute is set to the same value with the parent resource or from the local policy of the original resource.

+Attributes marked with MA in TS-0001 [6].
+Such and attributes shall be included if present in the original resource and set to same value as in the original resource.

-Attributes marked with MA 6and attributes marked with OA that are included in the announcedAttribute attribute.
-Such attributes shall be present in the original resource and set to same value as the original resource.
+Attributes marked with OA that are included in the announcedAttribute attribute.
+Such attributes shall be included if present in the original resource and set to same value as in the original resource.

 The resourceType attribute is set to the announced variant of the original resource corresponding value to the value for the orginal resource (see the table 6.3.4.2.1-1)